 \subsection{Overview}

-In the first part of this section we present some of the terms that are used in the article.
-Then we define the notion of \emph{closest-point} and \emph{closest-point-set}.
-Finally we show a convenient cycle partition.
+In the first part of this section we present some of the terms used in this article.
+Then, we define the notion of \emph{closest-point} and \emph{closest-point-set}.
+Finally, we show a convenient cycle partition.